 But it’s also key to make sure you stand out from the crowd of competitors vying for consumer attention.
 And a great way to do this is by evoking some sort of emotion with your Christmas marketing.

-UK supermarket chain Iceland did this brilliantly using humor.
+UK supermarket chain Iceland did this brilliantly using humour.
 Putting together some super short, low-budget videos like this:

-Of course, there a plenty more dates in the 2019 retail marketing calendar for you to utilize.
+Of course, there a plenty more dates in the 2019 retail marketing calendar for you to utilise.

 But hopefully these examples can help spark some ideas for how you can use them in your own marketing.
 Whether it’s a huge campaign or just a slight twist on an email.